 Entry is free.
 Previous submitted films are eligible for re-submission.
 Filmmakers must be present at the screening.
 For short films between 21-40 minutes, please submit to your Lunchtime Shorts screening series.

-For those who need disability accommodation at our programming, including Sign Language Interpretation, please email firstname.lastname@example.org for LA events or email@example.com for NY events with a minimum of three business days’ notice and you will be contacted.
+For those who need disability accommodation at our programming, including Sign Language Interpretation, please email firstname.lastname@example.org for LA programs or email@example.com for NY programs with a minimum of three business days’ notice and you will be contacted.

 Los Angeles Short Film Showcase